rhyzue/KettleLog/README.md

 # KettleLog

-Welcome to KettleLog, an easy-to-use inventory manager written in JavaFX.
+Welcome to KettleLog, an easy-to-use inventory manager written in Java, using JavaFX.
 KettleLog is designed to help people pinpoint exactly when they need to order an item so that it arrives on-time and just before the previous stock runs out.

 <b>Table</b>
 <br>• The table includes 5 columns.